• Skip to primary navigation

 how long does chimichurri sauce last

-I make a batch of Argentinian Chimichurri Sauce every Sunday and we usually finish it by Tuesday.
+We make a batch of chimichurri sauce every Sunday and we usually finish it by Tuesday.
 Don’t make too much that you won’t use it within 2-3 days.
-We like to allow our chimichurri to sit about 30-60 minutes before enjoying.
-This allows the flavors to really develop.

 Additionally, when we top our food we like to add in a little more flavor by squeezing on some fresh lemon or lime.